Beaches and a bubbly vibe

 Holidays in Kassandra bring you cool beach bars, excellent local restaurants, and a chance to admire the natural beauty of Halkidiki on mainland Greece.
 Surrounding farmlands provide the town with an excellent range of local produce, including fresh olives, wines, seafood, and more.
 There are plenty of opportunities to explore, with the little fishing village of Nea Fokaia just minutes away and the quiet beachy cove of Afitos within easy reach by car.

 Book your luxury holiday in Kassandra with Sovereign and we’ll help you create memories to last a lifetime.
-Our Trusted Advisers will choose you the ideal hotel from our carefully curated selection.
+Our Personal Travel Planners will choose you the ideal hotel from our carefully curated selection.
 Stay at the IKOS Oceania for chic, elegant architecture, spectacular sea views, and an all inclusive holiday like no other.
 The dining options are excellent and include local and international options, while children will love the Kids’ Clubs and adults can spend their days unwinding in the extensive onsite spa.

 Flight time from the UK to Halkidiki is around 3 hours.